Category: Braille

 Picture this!
 Making images accessible

 Have you ever thought about how blind and partially sighted people access images?
 When clients send us documents to transcribe, they often assume we simply omit images.
-But it’s actually a bit more complicated than that… Making images accessible When we transcribe a document into an accessible format, we strive to create equal access …
+But it’s actually a bit more complicated than that… Making images accessible When we transcribe a document into an accessible format, we strive to create equal access to …

 19 March 2018